AlisdairCP/ProjectOhros/README.md

 #### Staff thrust:
 A melee attack where Lila thrusts her staff towards the enemy.
 Due to its magical properties, it is able to wipe out a human in a single touch.

+#### Spells:
+Lila can retrieve her spell charges as pickups scattered across the streets of Araphel.
+These allow her to perform ranged attacks which inflict much greater damage than her staff, though they cost a spell charge per use.

 ### Enemies: